dye784/Algos-and-Data-Structures/LeftLeaningRedBlackBST/README.md

 # Left Leaning Red Black Binary Search Tree

 # What is it?
-This BST is an simpler implementation of a 2-3 Tree.
+This BST is a simple implementation of a 2-3 Tree.
 So what is a 2-3 Tree?

 The 2-3 Tree is that: